 This is fresher than the 97.
 It is rich/lush, cassis to currents, ripe, blackberries, black raspberries, black plum, raspberries & strawberries.
 Dark chocolate, mocha, classic, beautiful, Caymus Classic spice that I miss dearly in their new wines, black licorice, fudge, clove, cinnamon, nutmeg & vanillin, most top soil, limestone, dry herbs, dry tobacco, barrel shavings, taut leather, volcanic grey clay, dark, fresh & slightly withering flowers, violets, beautiful round acidity, balance, structure, nice tension and elegant finish that last minutes and falls on spice and evoluted earth tones.

 This bottle is in fine shape.
 Still strong and will last another 10 years of fine drinking.
-Phenomenal vintage and time to enjoy. — 4 months ago
+Phenomenal vintage and time to enjoy. — a year ago

 Charles "Champagne Charlie" Heidsieck was one of the first to recognize the importance of the U.S. as a Champagne market.
 A blend with 40% reserve wines, fruit and floral bouquet, with orange blossom & yeasty notes.
 Fine bubbles, nice mousse, showing quality.
 Outstanding rich flavors of apple, pear and biscuit, well balanced, good structure, creamy.
-Long finish ending with toasty nutty oak & mineral notes. — a year ago
+Long finish ending with toasty nutty oak & mineral notes. — 2 years ago